SolarArbiter/SolarArbiter.github.io/dashboard_data.md

 =================
 {: .anchor}

+This section will describe how to access and contribute data to the Solar Forecast Arbiter.
 Please see the [data model documentation](/datamodel/) for more details on how the Solar Forecast Arbiter organizes metadata (Sites, Observations, and Forecasts) and time series data.

 Create New Site
 ---------------